-- "amended and restated memorandum and article of association" are to the amended and restated memorandum and articles of association of the company; - "Companies Act" are to the Companies Act (Revised) of the Cayman Islands as the same may be amended from time to time; - "founder shares" are to our Class B ordinary shares initially issued to our sponsor in a private placement prior to this offering and including those subsequently transferred to our officers and directors to the extent they hold such shares, and the Class A ordinary shares that will be issued upon the automatic conversion of the Class B ordinary shares at the time of our initial business combination or earlier at the option of the holders thereof (for the avoidance of doubt, such Class A ordinary shares will not be "public shares"); - "initial shareholders" are to all of our shareholders immediately prior to the date of this prospectus, including our sponsor and all of our officers and directors to the extent they hold such shares; - "management" or our "management team" are to our executive officers and directors; - "ordinary shares" are to our Class A ordinary shares and our Class B ordinary shares; - "private placement warrants" are to the warrants to be issued to our sponsor in a private placement simultaneously with the closing of this offering and upon conversion of working capital loans, if any; - "public shares" are to our Class A ordinary shares sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public shareholders" are to the holders of our public shares, including our initial shareholders to the extent our sponsor and/or members of our management team purchase public shares, provided that our initial shareholders' status as a "public shareholder" will only exist with respect to such public shares; - "public warrants" are to the warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "sponsor" are to IWH Sponsor LP, a Delaware limited partnership; - "warrants" are to our redeemable warrants, which includes the public warrants as well as the private placement warrants; and - "we," "us," "our," "company" or "our company" are to Integrated Wellness Acquisition Corp, a Cayman Islands exempted company.
+- "amended and restated memorandum and article of association" are to the amended and restated memorandum and articles of association that the company will adopt prior to the consummation of this offering; - "Companies Act" are to the Companies Act (Revised) of the Cayman Islands as the same may be amended from time to time; - "founder shares" are to our Class B ordinary shares initially issued to our sponsor in a private placement prior to this offering and including those subsequently transferred to our officers and directors to the extent they hold such shares, and the Class A ordinary shares that will be issued upon the automatic conversion of the Class B ordinary shares at the time of our initial business combination or earlier at the option of the holders thereof (for the avoidance of doubt, such Class A ordinary shares will not be "public shares");

+- "initial shareholders" are to all of our shareholders immediately prior to the date of this prospectus, including our sponsor and all of our officers and directors to the extent they hold such shares; - "management" or our "management team" are to our executive officers and directors (including our director nominees that will become directors in connection with the consummation of this offering); - "ordinary shares" are to our Class A ordinary shares and our Class B ordinary shares; - "private placement warrants" are to the warrants to be issued to our sponsor in a private placement simultaneously with the closing of this offering and upon conversion of working capital loans, if any; - "public shares" are to our Class A ordinary shares sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public shareholders" are to the holders of our public shares, including our initial shareholders to the extent our sponsor and/or members of our management team purchase public shares, provided that our initial shareholders' status as a "public shareholder" will only exist with respect to such public shares; - "public warrants" are to the warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "sponsor" are to IWH Sponsor LP, a Delaware limited partnership; - "warrants" are to our redeemable warrants, which includes the public warrants as well as the private placement warrants; and - "we," "us," "our," "company" or "our company" are to Integrated Wellness Acquisition Corp, a Cayman Islands exempted company.

 Any forfeiture of shares described in this prospectus will take effect as a surrender of shares for no consideration of such shares as a matter of Cayman Islands law.
-Any conversion of the Class B ordinary shares described in this prospectus will take effect as a compulsory redemption of Class B ordinary shares and an
+Any conversion of the Class B ordinary shares described in this prospectus will take effect as a compulsory redemption of Class B ordinary shares and an issuance of Class A ordinary shares as a matter of Cayman Islands law.
+Any share dividends described in this prospectus will take effect as share capitalizations as a matter of Cayman Islands law.